Piper Chapman from “Orange is the New Black”

 Insuring inmates poses many challenges

-Judith Hasenauer, a chartered life underwriter and principal at Blazzard & Hasenauer P.C., a Florida law firm that advises insurance companies, explains that life insurance underwriting assesses three main elements.
-An applicant's:
+Judith Hasenauer, a chartered life underwriter and principal at Blazzard & Hasenauer P.C., a Florida law firm that advises insurance companies, explains that life insurance underwriting assesses 3 main elements.
+They include an applicant’s:

 - Financial situation.